simona5108/inet/showcases/ethernet/preemption/doc/index.rst

    :end-at: app[1].source.productionInterval
    :language: ini

-In the **Default** configuration, no preemption or priority queue is used; the configuration just limits the EthernetMac's queue to decrease the measured end-to-end delay:
+In the **Default** configuration, no preemption or priority queue is used; the configuration just limits the EthernetMac's queue to decrease the measured end-to-end delay/to not include queueing time in the measured end-to-end delay:

 .. .. literalinclude:: ../omnetpp.ini
    :start-at: Config Default